emvicy/documentation/controller.md

 ---

-<a id="Controller-method-Parameter"></a>
+<a id="Controller-method-Arguments"></a>
-## Method Parameter
+## Method Arguments

-There are two DataType objects as parameters sending to a Controller method by default:
+There are two DataType objects as Arguments sending to a Controller method by default:

 `DTRequestIn $oDTRequestIn`
 - this DataType Object represents the Incoming Request